-7 Surprising Facts About Winter Holiday Plants
+7 Surprising Facts About Holiday Flowers and Plants

 Norfolk Island pines make charming tabletop Christmas trees.
 Most people know the miniature version, but in the wild the pines can reach 200 feet.

 Check out the top 10 dwarf conifers for small spaces.